“I have a Bokashi Organko composter. I have Bokashi Bran full of effective microorganisms. I have Bokashi liquid, but… what should I do with it?”

 During the composting process following the Bokashi method, we use the bran with effective microorganisms that starts the fermentation process.
 Using the bran, we prevent the decay of biological waste.
 Instead, the fermentation process produces Bokashi liquid that needs to be drained from the Organko regularly.

-The Bokashi liquid contains nutrients, therefore, we can use it as a liquid fertilizer for all types of plants (more in the lines below).
+The Bokashi liquid contains nutrients, therefore, we can use it as a liquid fertilizer for all types of plants (more in the paragraphs below).
 It is also microbiologically rich – it contains enzymes, natural antibiotics and antioxidants.

 Don't worry about it – the Bokashi liquid still has many advantages.

 The Bokashi liquid can be used in several ways.

 The undiluted liquid is suitable for maintaining clean drains.
 It can be poured into a toilet sink, cleaning devices, wash bins and bathroom & kitchen drains.
 Microorganisms that are present in the liquid will start decomposing detergent, toilet paper and washing powders and will prevent the accumulation of grease in the pipes.

 The diluted liquid in the prescribed ratio can be used as an excellent fertilizer for watering house- and garden plants.
 Gardeners and plant lovers, continue reading to learn how to correctly use the Bokashi liquid as a fertilizer!

 How you will dilute the liquid with the water depends on the frequency of watering.
 In case you water your plants once a week or less, dilute the liquid with water in a ratio of 1: 100.
 This means adding 10 liters of water to 1 dcl of the liquid.

 If you water your plants several times a week or more often, we advise you to dilute it in a ratio of 1: 200.
 This means adding 20 liters of water to 1 dcl of the liquid.